pingcap/tidb-operator/docs/local-stability-test.md

 # How to: run stability test in your local environment

-Deploy & witness flow can be tedious when developing stability-test, this PR introduce the ability to run stability-test out of the cluster(your local machine, usually) while still operating the remote cluster.
+Deploy & witness flow can be tedious when developing stability-test, this document introduce that how to run stability-test out of the cluster(your local machine, usually) while still operating the remote cluster.

 ### TL;DR:
 ```shell